dimagi/commcare-hq/DEV_SETUP.md

     ```

 1. Create a virtual environment for CommCare HQ. "commcare-hq" is a good
-   name, but naming it "cchq" might save you some typing in the future:
+   name, but naming it "hq" might save you some typing in the future:

     ```sh
-    python3 -m venv $WORKON_HOME/cchq
+    python3 -m venv $WORKON_HOME/hq
     ```

 1. Ubuntu no longer ships with Python 2 and its Python binary is named